Obolduy/linkcutter/README.md

 <p>As you can see, I used MySQL 8, but in docker-compose.yml I'm using 5.7.
 So because of this DB dump using only CREATE TABLE and INSERT commands.</p>

+<h2>API</h2>
+<p>Also you can use the API.
+This app using Sanctum for generating token (you need an account for this).
+So, via generated token you can create, delete and get your links.
+To create the link you should send POST-request to /api/link with you link.
+If everything is ok, Linkcutter will return the cutted link.
+If you want to see youre links, send GET-request to /api/link or /api/link/{link_id} to get a JSON with links (or link) information.
+And if you want to delete some link, send DELETE-request to the same URI.</p>

 <h2>Run</h2>
 <p>You can run this app via docker-compose up and try it on <a href="http://127.0.0.1:8000">http://127.0.0.1:8000</a>.</p>